14th October 2019: Platform Imaginaries. On Self-Driving Cars and the New Mobility

 About the speakers

-Alex Gekker is a Lecturer in the departments of Media and Culture at the University of Amsterdam, working on the relations between mapping, digital interfaces and power.
+Alex Gekker is an assistant professor in the departments of Media and Culture at the University of Amsterdam, working on the relations between mapping, digital interfaces and power.
 He is interested in ways socio-technical systems are designed to influence users, and his research touches upon quantification and datafication of society, the experience economy and interface critique.

 Esther Polak and Ivar van Bekkum work together under the name PolakVanBekkum.
 They collaborate as an artist duo since 2010, their collaboration goes back as far as almost 25 years.
 Esther Polak is educated in fine arts and painting at the Rijksacademie in Amsterdam.
 Ivar van Bekkum is educated as journalist.
 Since 2002 their work focusses on landscape and mobility.